Riemann surface: Maps between Riemann surfaces

+but any holomorphic map from the sphere to the plane is constant, any holomorphic map from the plane into the unit disk is constant (Liouville's theorem), and in fact any holomorphic map from the plane into the plane minus two points is constant (Little Picard theorem)!

 Punctured spheres

-These statements are clarified by considering the type of a Riemann sphere with a number of punctures.
+These statements are clarified by considering the type of a Riemann sphere $\widehat{\mathbb C}$ with a number of punctures.
 With no punctures, it is the Riemann sphere, which is elliptic.
 With one puncture, which can be placed at infinity, it is the complex plane, which is parabolic.
 With two punctures, it is the punctured plane or alternatively annulus or cylinder, which is parabolic.
 With three or more punctures, it is hyperbolic – compare pair of pants.
 One can map from one puncture to two, via the exponential map (which is entire and has an essential singularity at infinity, so not defined at infinity, and misses zero and infinity), but all maps from zero punctures to one or more, or one or two punctures to three or more are constant.